 Steel’s two key components are iron ore, one of Earth’s most abundant elements, and recycled (scrap) steel.
 Once steel is produced (from iron ore) it becomes a permanent resource for society; as long as it is recovered at the end of each product life cycle, because it is 100% recyclable without loss of quality.

 In theory, all new steel could be made from recycled steel.
 However, this is not currently possible because global demand for steel exceeds the supply of scrap.
 This imbalance is due to steel’s global popularity and its durability; meaning that an estimated 75% of steel products ever made are still in use today.

 Steel products in-use today all contain a proportion of recycled steel from previous incarnations; this can be one or many previous uses.
 Originally this ‘recycled’ steel was produced from iron ore and therefore how the initial impacts of primary production, are shared over subsequent uses of the same material is an important question in quantifying its whole life environmental impacts.

-As long as recycling continues therefore, the life of a steel product is, in effect, infinite and individual incarnations or uses of a steel product, are merely parts of the larger life cycle of the material.
+As long as recycling continues therefore, the life of a steel product (or more accurately the steel within it) is, in effect, infinite and individual incarnations or uses of a steel product, are merely parts of the larger life cycle of the material.
 By considering the environmental impact of these intermediate lifecycle stages in isolation, an incomplete, ‘snap-shot’ of the overall impact is obtained.
 For example, by only considering the recycling step but excluding the initial, generally larger, impact from the initial primary production.
 This is further explained here.